arbonap/interview-practice/mealphoto.md

 Those are the three main definitions or categories from what I can tell from my research.
-  - Definition #1 doesn't tend to be used a lot these days, since there are languages like JavaScript that have higher-ordered functions but can still be used in an OOP-fashion.
+  - Definition #1 doesn't tend to be used a lot these days, since there are languages like JavaScript that have higher-ordered functions(filter, map, reduce) but can still be used in an OOP-fashion.
 But, some people still call Common Lisp functional even though I believe it falls into the same category as JavaScript, Ruby, and Python.

 - Some folks insist that languages that fall into Group #2 aren't "really functional" because they don't constrain side-effects beyond variable assignment and data structures